FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Blog posts

+TODO: revise for astro

 For blog posts:
 - Indent all code with two spaces per level.
+- Headers should be title-case.  (see https://titlecase.com/ to check if you would like.
+No caps on articles like a, an and the 👍)
 - The class used for images should be updated to `class="img-fluid"`.
 - If applicable, use _includes/_what-is-fusionauth.liquid to introduce FusionAuth in a standard way.
 - Single spaces should be used instead of double spaces after a period.